RedHatSatellite/sat6_scripts/README.md

 added to a chunked tar archive, with each part of the archive being sha256sum'd for cross domain transfer integrity checking.

+For each export performed, a log of all RPM packages that are exported is kept in the configured log directory.
+This has been found to be a useful tool to see when (or if) a specific package has been imported into the disconnected host.

 ```
 usage: sat_export.py [-h] -o ORG [-a | -i | -s SINCE] [-l]